What Viterbo is Looking For in a Prospective Freshman Student

 Advanced Placement (AP) and International Baccalaureate (IB) classes count towards these requirements.
 See Viterbo's alternative credit policy and equivalencies.

-- See Freshman Admission Information
+- See Freshman Admission Information for information on how to apply.

 - Prospective music majors and minors are required to complete an audition for department faculty.